Amnonman/coop-kineret/README.md

 2) In `apps-script/Code.gs`, set:
    - `SHEET_ID = 'YOUR_SHEET_ID'`
    - Update `ANSWERS` and `PASS_THRESHOLD` as needed.
+   - Alternatively (recommended for CI), set repo secret `GAS_SHEET_ID` and the workflow will inject it at build time.

 ## Deploy to Apps Script
 Two options: